 Q: Is there any other advice you would like to offer new expat arrivals in Chile?

 A: Take advantage of the landscape and travel as much as you can, although it is not easy from Antofagasta.
-Life seems to slow down here a bit and the everyday popular activities I have been doing in Europe are not that easy to be done here.
-Traveling makes up for that as Chile has some of the most beautiful landscapes.
+Life seems to slow down here a bit, and the everyday popular activities I have been doing in Europe are not that easy to be done here.
+Travelling makes up for that, as Chile has some of the most beautiful landscapes.

 ~ Interviewed in July 2016